 Here is a brief overview of how small groups will work:

 - Small Group Method: Your small group must schedule a time among yourselves to meet in face-to-face video groups in order to discuss an assigned topic set by your course instructor.
-At the conclusion of the small group meeting, one member, acting as a representative of the group, will post a single response of 1-2 questions the group would like the faculty to answer by adding a comment to the original post in Facebook.
+At the conclusion of the small group meeting, one member, acting as a representative of the group, will submit a single response of 1-2 questions the group would like the faculty to answer in Canvas.

 - Small Group Procedure: